entando/entando-docs/vuepress/docs/next/docs/getting-started/multitenancy.md

 Each tenant is informationally isolated from the others with its own data, configuration settings, and user management.
 Kubernetes Secrets are used to protect the confidential parameters of tenant configurations.
 ## Architecture

 All tenants rely on a single instance of an Entando Application for core functionality such as the App Builder, App Engine, and Keycloak.

-Although not a core feature or installed by default, Redis is necessary for cache management and high availability, which Entando strongly recommends for a multitenant configuration.
+Redis is necessary for cache management and high availability, which Entando strongly recommends for a multitenant configuration.
 See **TODO - add tutorial link** to add Redis to your Entando Application.

 Tenants are differentiated by unique domain names.
+To isolate its information and configurations, each tenant is allocated one of the following:

+- A database or schema for independent data storage
-To isolate its data and configurations, each tenant is allocated its own database schema, Entando Content Delivery Server (CDS) instance, Solr core, and Keycloak client realm.
-Entando CDS is required to manage static resources external to the Entando App Engine, Solr establishes an external search engine, and the Keycloak realm grants user access.
+- An Entando Content Delivery Server (CDS) instance to manage static resources external to the Entando App Engine
+- A Solr core to implement an external search engine
+- A Keycloak client realm to manage user access

 ![multitenancy.png](./img/multitenancy.png)